 8. Allow group dances.

 Group dances allow shy guests to hide among the crowd and can instantly pack your dance floor.
 You may not personally be a big fan of “The Hustle”, but it’s likely that many of your guests are.
-Play a variety of wedding music, something for all guests.
+Play a variety of wedding reception music, something for all guests.

 9. Give speeches and toasts before dinner.